-If you have an unmanaged Flex Dedicated Server or VPS, you are responsible for setting up your own backups.
-(However, managed VPS and Flex Dedicated Server customers can also configure their own manual backups for extra protection.)
+If you have a VPS or unmanaged Flex Dedicated Server, you are responsible for setting up your own backups.
+(However, VPS and Flex Dedicated Server customers can also configure their own manual backups for extra protection.)

 To configure your own backups, use the following procedures.

 The first step is to create a Bash script that generates backups of your files.
 To do this, follow these steps:

 Create a file named backup-cron.sh in the backup directory.
 For example, type the following command: